FRNINEZY/genjitsu/README.md

 pip install numba
 pip install opencv-python
 ```
-After open text editor(or your ide) and open main.py file
+After open text editor(or your ide).
+Open main.py file.
 You also need mongodb database to store all logins and passwords
+connect your mongodb database to main.py.
+it's not to hard I commented lines were you need to write.

 # Note